mobileka/shopify-example/readme.md

 3) Provide the API key and secret of your application (edit the `shopify.php` config file)

 4) Run `composer update -o`

 5) Create a new database, configure database access and run migrations

 6) Run `artisan serve --port 8080` and you should be able to test the application

 ## Usage

 1) Create a development store in the partner's administration interface

 2) Open the application (http://localhost:8080 or whatever you have configured for this) and click "Create a new store"

-3) Enter your shop name to form and click "Submit".
+3) Provide the store's name and click "Submit".
 You will be asked to grant access for the Shopify application

 4) Once you have created the new store, click to its name

-5) Here you can see a list (which is empty right now) of webhooks of the selected store
+5) Here you can see a list of webhooks of the selected store

-6) Click "Create a new webhook", fill the form and click submit
+6) Click "Create a new webhook", fill the form and click "Submit"

 7) You can also remove stores and webhooks

 ## Known issues

-1) webhook topics are not being validated and response exceptions are not being processed properly
+1) Webhook topics are not being validated and response exceptions are not being processed properly

-2) if you delete a store, webhooks of this store won't be deleted (no specification provided for this case)
+2) If you delete a store, webhooks of this store won't be deleted (no specification provided for this case)